vaibhavnohria01/Animal-Kingdom/items/meeting1.md

 ## Meeting Minutes
 - [Summary of the progress reports, discussions, decisions, and matters to be confirmed from the meeting.]
 - Getting to know each other
 - What kind of apps can we build.
-And choose a topic
+Choose a specific topic.

 ## Action Items